Changissnz/extreme_ends__thoughts/README.md

   honorable, according to them.
 But to kill an American might be the greatest honor in today's world driven sick and poor and crazy, all because of them."
 - "Instead of playing tug-of-war over the truth with them, which they'll just try to whitewash in their favor right after, I should kill them instead."
 - "Instead of putting my effort to mocking and trolling leftists, like a stupid Catholic, I could put my energy to better use, killing both the leftist and stupid Catholic."
+- "American society is filled with thieves, do-gooder dumb asses, and traitors.
+Trust is dead.
+How easy would it be to single them out and kill them one by one?"